huntavore/huntavore.github.io/index.md

 </script>

 <p>
-The purpose of the Huntavore scoring system is to focus on the hunt rather on just the antlers.
+The purpose of the Huntavore Scoring System is to focus on the hunt rather than just the antlers.

 <p>
 Was the deer recovered? <input type="RADIO" name="recovered" value="50" checked>Yes